AndrewMillerOnline/andrewmilleronline.github.io/_posts/2021-09-29-saql-design-pattern-kansas-city-shuffle.md

 q4 = foreach q4 generate "0" as 'index', 'Value';

 /* Now we can cogroup our four queries together to get them in one row.
  In theory, you should be able to cogroup all four in one call as such: res = cogroup q1 by 'index' left, q2 by 'index', q3 by 'index', q4 by 'index';
  However, while this is syntactically correct, in my experience it doesn't work.
-Instead, we'll need to do 4 cogroups! */
+Instead, we'll need to do 3 cogroups! */

 res = cogroup q1 by 'index' left, q2 by 'index';
-res = foreach res generate q1.'index' as 'index', q1.'Value' as 'Name', q2.'Value' as 'Age';
+res = foreach res generate q1.'index' as 'index', first(q1.'Value') as 'Name', first(q2.'Value') as 'Age';

 res = cogroup res by 'index' left, q3 by 'index';
-res = foreach res generate res.'index' as 'index', res.'Name' as 'Name', res.'Age' as 'Age, q3.'Value' as 'Gender';
+res = foreach res generate res.'index' as 'index', first(res.'Name') as 'Name', first(res.'Age') as 'Age', first(q3.'Value') as 'Gender';

 res = cogroup res by 'index' left, q4 by 'index';
-res = foreach res generate res.'Name' as 'Name', res.'Age' as 'Age, res.'Gender' as 'Gender', q4.'Value' as 'Location';
+res = foreach res generate first(res.'Name') as 'Name', first(res.'Age') as 'Age', first(res.'Gender') as 'Gender', first(q4.'Value') as 'Location';

 --- That's it!
 Our table is now in a wide format.